jchatel/quickmail-next-docs/account-and-billing/managing-your-quickmail-subscription.md

 - How to Cancel Your Subscription?

-## What’s Included in the 14-Day Trial?
+## What's Included in the 14-Day Trial?

 When creating a new account, your workspace is placed on a **14-day free trial by default**.